(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Want a higher interest rate than a savings account

 A CD ladder allows you to access part of your money more regularly.
-Also, staggered maturity dates enable you to gradually shift into CDs with higher returns if interest rates rise.
+Also, staggering maturity dates enables you to gradually shift into CDs with higher returns if interest rates rise.
 You can use a CD ladder in whatever way works best for you.

 Most of the information on CDs to this point has been focused on a traditional certificate of deposit.
 But there are different types of CDs offered by some financial institutions.